 Scott Murphy received a B.S. in physics from the University of Maryland in 1988.
 He began his career at nearby Goddard Space Center.
 After numerous successes as an instrument development and mechanical design engineer, he founded his own business, Rocket Science, Inc., in 1993.

-During my undergraduate studies With the "3 links" Jeep in Arizona (yes we climbed over these rocks!).
+With the "3 links" Jeep in Arizona (yes we climbed over these rocks!).
 A respite from the integration activities of the Mars 2001 Odyssey GRS instrument.